Is Your Hobby A Business?

 In other words, numerous businesses have a personal element combined with a passion so simply deriving personal satisfaction is not sufficient to deem it as a hobby.
 Secondly, the type of effort that one puts into the activity is key in determining how to classify it.

-So, what are the implications of this?
+what are the implications of Having a business vs a Hobby?

 As someone who is engaging in an activity you must firstly ascertain if you are doing it with intention of earning a profit.
 This would rule out any hobbies where you receive no money (other than perhaps occasionally winning a bet) and will also likely exclude the sporadic sale of artwork to a collector or a piece of writing to a literary magazine.